mlgupta/keyper-docs/source/Installation.md

 # Installation
 ## Requirements
-Keyper is bundled as a docker container with alpine Linux as its base.
-To run keyper you need to have docker running on your server.
-Alternatively, you can use podman, which is bundled natively with RHEL and its varients and it does not require any running daemon.
+Keyper is a docker container with alpine Linux as its base.
+To run Keyper you need to have docker running on your server.
+You can also use podman, which is bundled natively with RHEL and its variants, and it does not require any running daemon.

 ## Quickstart
 To run docker image using docker cli: